Table of Contents

 Five common hot water heater problems every landlord should know about

-options.
+What do you do when your water heater stops working, and you’re no professional plumber?
+The most important thing is not to panic.
+Then, you must assess the situation calmly and consider your options.
 While the easiest way to fix any problem is by calling in a plumber, you can save the day yourself in some cases.
 But first, you must learn a thing or two about the most common water heater problems and the most effective ways to address them.
 Water temperature fluctuations are probably the most common water heater problems are not having hot water or the exact opposite, water being too hot.
 Water temperature fluctuations happen quite often, and they’re usually not a tragedy, but we’ll admit they can be very annoying.
 Funny enough (or maybe not), in some cases, all you have to do is adjust the thermostat as it might have been hit by mistake, and that could explain the sudden temperature change.
 If the thermostat is already set at the right temperature, but the water doesn’t heat, the problem might be the thermostat itself, and you should consider replacing it.

 Other potential causes include:

 - Water tank leaks

 - Mineral deposits